 12. Nacascolo Beach

 Playa Nacascolo is in the Gulf of Papagayo.
-It has clear blue waters, its sandy beach a true sight to behold.
-This public beach is located near Four Seasons Costa Rica.
+It has clear blue waters; its sandy beach is a true sight to behold.
+This public beach is located near Four Seasons, Costa Rica.

 From the entrance, walk towards the beach and enjoy the fact that there is absolutely no obstruction to your beautiful view of one of the best swimming beaches in Costa Rica.